HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 styles=css/login.css
 ```

+> **_Note:_**
+>
-This will only apply styles from your custom stylesheet.
-To include the styles from the parent theme you need to load the styles from that theme as well.
-Do this by editing `themes/hcl-base/login/theme.properties` and changing styles to:
+> This will only apply styles from your custom stylesheet.
+To include the styles from the parent theme you need to load the styles from that theme by editing `themes/hcl-base/login/theme.properties` and changing styles to:

 ```properties
 styles=web_modules/@patternfly/react-core/dist/styles/base.css web_modules/@patternfly/react-core/dist/styles/app.css node_modules/patternfly/dist/css/patternfly.min.css node_modules/patternfly/dist/css/patternfly-additions.min.css lib/pficon/pficon.css css/login.css